-Other reasons you may want to confirm your property lines include determining whose responsibility it is to remove a tree, where you can legally plant a hedge as a border, or if one already exists, whose job it is to maintain it.
-Doing your homework thoroughly, before you start, is sensible if you want to avoid mistakes.
+Knowing where your property lines are also helps determine whose responsibility it is to remove a tree, where you can legally plant a hedge as a border, or whose job it is to maintain it.

-The system works by describing your property lines using a bearing and a distance.
-For example, it might give a starting point (road fork, boulder, tree) then direction N26W, then a distance, 327 feet to an iron pin, followed by another direction and distance.
+The metes and bounds system describes your property lines using a bearing and a distance.
+For example, it might give a starting point (e.g. road fork, boulder, tree), then direction (e.g. N26W), then a distance (e.g. 327 feet) to an iron pin, followed by another direction and distance.

 The reason a plat is a much more accurate document than a deed is that it doesn’t just contain a description of your property lines, it also contains accurate diagrams.
 These diagrams may also reference fixed landmarks and accurate triangulation data to help you.

-Depending on where you live (city, urban, rural), and the extent to which surrounding properties have already been developed, you may be able to get clues to your property lines from markers such as iron pins, concrete markers, existing fences, street lights, hedges etc.
+Depending on where you live and the extent of development in your area, you may be able to get clues to your property lines from markers such as iron pins, concrete markers, existing fences, street lights, hedges, etc.

 TIP: be aware that markers such as iron pins may have been moved, for example, during tree removal or excavation.
 Keep in mind that it’s common to install a fence or a hedge a few feet into your own property rather than placing it right on the border.

 Remember, only a properly licensed surveyor can adjust incorrectly positioned property lines.
-And, of course, there’s a cost involved ranging from a few hundred dollars to a thousand dollars or more.
+This can cost from a few hundred dollars to a thousand dollars or more.
 However, if you feel your property lines are not correct, updating your survey before you begin a project could save you legal fees and problems down the road.